JoshParinussa/recipe-app-api/README.md

 ### run first time to docker-compose build the services inside docker-compose.yml
 docker-compose build

+### run after make changes in docker-compose.yml and start the docker to run the app and services to clear the old depedencies
+docker-compose down

-### run after make changes in docker-compose.yml and start the docker to run the app and services
+### run after docker-compose down and after make changes in docker-compose.yml and start the docker to run the app and services
 docker-compose up

 ## Flake8